James-T-Ardian/Blogged-Website-Client/README.md

-This repository holds the Blogged-Website deployment code
+This repository holds the Blogged-Website client deployment code

 Development code can be found here: https://github.com/James-T-Ardian/Blogged-Website